 Much like the apple butter or the tasty apple crisp, this dish is a great way to use up some apples if you have too many.
-You can store this in the fridge for roughly five days, or you can freeze it down and reheat when needed.
+You can store this sauce in the fridge for roughly five days, or you can freeze it and reheat when needed.

 There are certain types of apple that you can use to get better results.
 For example, something like granny smith or Jonagold are two suitable types of apple.

-Slow Cooker Apple Sauce Recipe
+Slow Cooker Applesauce Recipe